-Snack: Bubbly Beverages
+Snack: Bubbly Beverages and Healthy Treats

-Serve a bubbly beverage with a healthy snack!
-To create bubbly beverages, create a simple punch by combining any type of lemon-lime soda with orange juice.
+Serve a bubbly beverage with a healthy snack.
+To create bubbly beverages, make a simple punch combining any type of lemon-lime soda with orange juice.
 Toss in some rainbow sherbet and watch things start to bubble up!
 Another option is to serve delicious root beer floats or, if you have "Pop Rocks" available, add them to any type of lemon-lime soda to enjoy a really bubbly, crackly treat.

-Set out a variety of foods to represent each food group (grains, vegetables, fruits, milk, meat and beans).
-Allow the children to select a healthy snack and explain why they think it's healthy.
-(Don't temp them with any sugary sweets or salty snacks.)
+Also set out a variety of foods to represent each food group (grains, vegetables, fruits, milk, meat, and beans).
+Allow the children to select a healthy snack and have them explain why they think it's healthy.
+(Don't tempt them with any sugary sweets or salty snacks.)
 After they are done, enjoy your healthy snacks with your bubbly beverages while you say this rhyme together: